 Gordana knew that she came to Paris to survive.
 Survive at any cost.
 Shed her skin.
 Shed her past.
 Forget about the people she left behind.
 Or not.
 But she is not going back.
 She will never go back.

-The Goddess Mother of all Muses is the Goddess mother of a faded Memory: like Dragana’s aunt Gordana who ‘was so beautiful like she was her own creator’.
+The goddess mother of all the muses is the goddess mother of a faded memory, like Jurišić’s aunt Gordana Čavić who ‘was so beautiful, like she was her own creator.’[v]

 [i] National Gallery of Ireland, ‘Dragana Jurisic: Tarantula’, https://www.nationalgallery.ie/dragana-jurisic-tarantula, accessed 15/11/18.